Conference Program 2025

 Chair & Commentator: Philip Baltuskonis, Auburn University

-Marco Cabrera Geserick, Northern Arizona University, “Napoleon in the Tropics: Reception and Reaction to the Napoleonic Wars on the edge of the Spanish Empire”
+· “Napoleon in the Tropics: Reception and Reaction to the Napoleonic Wars on the edge of the Spanish Empire,” Marco Cabrera Geserick, Northern Arizona University

-Daniel Arenas, Florida State University, “A Civil War Made Global: Fernandismo, Bayonismo, and the Future of the Spanish Empire”
+· “A Civil War Made Global: Fernandismo, Bayonismo, and the Future of the Spanish Empire,” Daniel Arenas, FSU

-Phillip D. Fox, Wayne State College, “Enlightened Reform of Ecclesiastical Privileges in the Spanish Empire: The Concordat of 1753 and its Legacy”
+· “Enlightened Reform of Ecclesiastical Privileges in the Spanish Empire: The Concordat of 1753 and its Legacy,” Phillip D. Fox, Wayne State College

 Panel 2B: Roundtable - Menacing Tides: Security, Piracy and Empire in the Nineteenth-Century Mediterranean